 SECTION 1.
-The Board of Selectmen shall have authority to prosecute, defend and compromise all litigation to which the Town is a party.
+The Select Board shall have authority to prosecute, defend and compromise all litigation to which the Town is a party.
 The Town Manager shall coordinate with Town Counsel on all legal matters affecting town government, compliance, claims, litigation, and administrative proceedings and oversee prosecution, defense and settlement of all claims and actions.